sindresorhus/query-string/readme.md

 The url containing the query parameters to filter.

-#### includeParams
+#### keysToKeep

 Type: `string[]`

 The names of the query parameters to retain.
-All other query parameters will be removed from the url.
+All other query parameters will be removed from the URL.

 #### filter

-Type: `(name, value) => boolean`
+Type: `(key, value) => boolean`

 A filter predicate that will be provided the name of each query parameter and its value.
-The predicate will be provided with the `name` of the query parameter and its `value`.
-The `parseNumbers` and `parseBooleans` options affect `value`.
+The `parseNumbers` and `parseBooleans` options also affect `value`.

 #### options